J.D. Peck

 Repossession history

-Often solvable with recovery and documented stability, depending on the story and timing.
+Often solvable with recovery and documented stability, depending on story and timing.
+Ask us how to document recovery.

 Prior bankruptcy